hossein-lap/scripts/README.md

 ## dmenu scripts

-This section is all about scripts have been written using `dmenu`.
+This section is all about scripts thar have been written using `dmenu`.
 So `dmenu` is the main dependency.

 ### dm-shot.sh